LSHTM-GHECO/DM4HEE_RCode/README.md

 Note: For Modules A3 and A4, the Template and Solution files are split into ‘Part 1’ and ‘Part 2’.
 The Instructions PDF walks you through when to use which.

-### Manuscript Workflow

-The manuscript folder contains:

-* The original THR model R script: THR_Model.R

-* An R script providing code to perform Value of Information analyses on the THR model: THR_Model_VOI.R

-* All necessary data files to run the relevant R scripts: life-table.csv, hazardfunction.csv, cov55.csv.

-* The excel version of the model which was downloaded from "https://www.herc.ox.ac.uk/downloads/decision-modelling-for-health-economic-evaluation" written by Andrew Briggs, Mark Sculpher and Karl Claxton [last accessed 25/08/2021]

 ### How to Cite this Work

-Prior to the release of the corresponding manuscript, please cite any R code used from the course or the repository as per stated within our License: "Jack Williams[1], Nichola R. Naylor[1] and Andew Briggs, 2021, "Decision Making for Health Economic Evaluation R Code.
+Please cite any R code used from the course or the repository as per stated within our License: "Jack Williams[1], Nichola R. Naylor[1] and Andew Briggs, 2021, "Decision Making for Health Economic Evaluation R Code.
 [1]Equal contribution/Joint First Author"

-Once the manuscript has been published, please use this citation.
-[This will be updated once the citation is finalised].

 ### Other information